softprops/unisockets/README.md

 _note_: This library requires at a minimum a java 7 jre, as the [SocketChannel](http://docs.oracle.com/javase/7/docs/api/java/nio/channels/SocketChannel.html) class changed to implement a new [NetworkChannel](http://docs.oracle.com/javase/7/docs/api/java/nio/channels/NetworkChannel.html) interface in java 7.

-A unix domain socket is means of interprocess communication via data streamed through a local file descriptor.
+A unix domain socket facilitates interprocess communication between different processes on a host machine via data streamed through a local file descriptor.

 unisockets, like tcp sockets, need to be addressable. unisockets defines an implementation of a `SocketAddress` for these file descriptors called an `Addr`.